 For employers and leaders, the advice on what to do is during this unpreceded and devastating time is less straightforward.
 Not only have business owners had to face the fear of losing their business completely and laying off staff, they are also required to lead and inspire the team they still have.

-When I think of what leaders and managers can do I think of the one thing we all don’t have.
+When I think of what leaders and managers can do I think of the one think we all don’t have.
 Simple and basic human interaction.

 Simon Boucher, CEO of the Irish Management Institute put it nicely stating that because so much leadership is based on unconscious social cues, we don’t realise how much day-to-day leadership is done in a very intuitive and implicit way.